-The new law is a fix to the old law and exempts certain firefighters, emergency medical technicians (EMT’s), and law enforcement officers from the old L&I rule which disallows PTSD which results from CUMULATIVE trauma.
+The new law is a fix to the old law and exempts certain firefighters, emergency medical technicians (EMT’s), and law enforcement officers from the old L&I rule.

-There is a difference between injury and occupational disease.
-You need to say the right thing to your doctor about how your PTSD now qualifies you for an L&I claim.
-Once your medical history is written into your records it determines how your claim will be looked at.
-Understand what you are saying before you talk with your doctor.
+There is a profound difference between injury and occupational disease.
+A traumatized worker in Washington State must choose their words carefully.
+They must clearly say what they mean when describing their history of job incident(s).
+A worker needs to say the right thing to the doctor about how the PTSD has developed.
+Once the medical history is written into the records it determines how the claim will be looked at.
+Understand impact of what you are saying before you talk with your doctor.

 The Law for all claims (first responders and everyone else too) is that PTSD caused by one stressful event is allowed as an L&I injury.
 RCW 51.08.100 and WAC 296-14-300.
 A one time mental event, or one significant mental event in a series of events, is an allowable injury.
-For example, a first responder cleans up after a decapitation or a first responder who has a person die in their arms who then develops PTSD, has an allowable L&I injury PTSD claim, subject to these guidelines:
+For example, a first responder who has a person die in their arms.
+They then develops PTSD.
+They will have an allowable L&I injury PTSD claim, subject to these guidelines:

 “As an injury, stress resulting from exposure to a single traumatic event, such as actual or threatened death, actual or threatened physical assault, actual or threatened sexual assault, and life-threatening traumatic injury, may be considered an industrial injury.
 These exposures must occur in one of the following ways: